jupyter-book/jupyter-book/docs/content/citations.md

 [](./myst.md)

 :::{tip}
-You can control how MyST markdown distinguishes between internal references and external URLs in your `_config.yml`.
+You can control how MyST Markdown distinguishes between internal references and external URLs in your `_config.yml`.
 For example,

 ```yaml